reshmabidikar/slate/source/includes/_payment-method.md

 Basic operations to retrieve, list, search and delete payment methods.

-Note that the creation of a payment method needs to be done on the Account level and the endpoint listed under [Account resource](https://killbill.github.io/slate/#account-add-a-payment-method) must be used for this.
+Note that the creation of a payment method needs to be done at the Account level using the [Add a payment method](https://killbill.github.io/slate/#account-add-a-payment-method) endpoint.
 The `pluginName` attribute identifies the payment plugin that will be used by the system when this payment method is used for a payment.

 ### Retrieve a payment method by id